-The Moorish-influenced Mediterranean Revival style hotel is nestled in a quiet residential neighborhood, making Palihouse feel more like a home than a hotel.
+The Moorish-influenced, Mediterranean-Revival-style hotel is nestled on a quiet residential street, making Palihouse Santa Monica feel more like a home-away-from-home than a hotel.

 The lobby, cafe, garden, and patio are open only to hotel guests - adding to the air of residential life, that allows you ultimate privacy while staying within walking distance of Santa Monica's best attractions.

 The four-story building has been meticulously maintained and remains renowned for its elegant exterior ornamentation, lush courtyards and gracious lobby, courtesy of an extensive revival project in 2013.

 At that time, the sleepy Embassy Hotel Apartments were bought by hotelier and developer Avi Brosh and investors.
 Following a major Brosh-supervised refurbishment, it reopened as the chic, uber-discreet Palihouse, one of the best hotels in Santa Monica.